joshuandungu/Auto_and_Spare_Parts_Final_Year_Php_Project-main/README.md

 # My Youtube proper video demo upload
 https://www.youtube.com/@easycodeproject

-# Admin side UserName Or Email
+# Admin side
-Username: usman@usman.com
-pas: a
+Email: steve@gmail.com.com
+password: 654r636xw

-# Customer side UserName Or Email
+# Customer side  Email
-Username: c@c.com
-pas: 123456789
+Email: joshuandungu2001@gmail.com
+password: 654r636xw

 # Vender side UserName Or Email
-Username: ab@ab.com
-pas: 123456789

-# Manager side UserName Or Email
-Username: m@m.com
-pas: 123456789
+Email: hannah@gmail.com
+password: 654r636xw

-# Auto_and_Spare_Parts_Final_Year_Php_Project
+# MultiVendor_Online_Gas_Order_And_Delivery_Application_Final_Year_Php_Project
-Our project is ‘Auto and Spare Parts’.
-We are introducing a website or an application through  which a user can purchase and sell the auto and spare parts of all kinds of vehicles.
-A user can  create his account as a ‘seller’ or ‘buyer’ to sell or buy vehicle parts.
-For using this application,  first of all user should register him in the application.
+Our project is ‘Multivendor Online gas order and delivery platform’.
+We are introducing a website or an application through  which a user can purchase gas products from teir desired vendor/supplier.
+A user can  create his account as a ‘buyer’ or ‘seller’ to buy or sell gas products.
+For using this application,  first of all user should register  in the website with valid credentials.
 A user can not add anything to the cart  without logging into his account.
-A user can login through a unique I.D and password.
+A user can login through a email and password.
 A user  can add products to the cart.
 Indeed, through the help of this website, a user can remove the products from the cart.
 In addition to this, a user can check promotions and discounts on  products.
-Anyone can get the parts at home to save the time as well as money.
-To pay for the  parts, a user can use the PayPal/credit card option or can use the option of Cash on delivery.
-On  the ‘seller’ side, a ‘seller’ of a car parts can post his product on our website/application to sell his vehicle’s parts.
+Anyone can get the  at home to save the time as well as money.
+To pay for the  gas product, a user can use the PayPal/credit card option or can use the option of Cash on delivery.
+On  the ‘seller’ side, a ‘seller’ of a gas product can post his product on our website/application to sell his gas products .
 A seller can also create his account and register himself.
 A seller can post the  product; he can also give discounts on the products.
 Seller can Update or delete the products.
-This Application is free of cost on Play Store.
-We are providing an online platform for  purchasing or selling the Cars parts on one click.
+Sellers can also view new orders and payments from customers  This Application is free of cost on Play Store.
+We are providing an online platform for  purchasing or selling gas products on one click.